 Andromeda has trained technicians and developers that are more than happy to help you with the conversion.
 Just give us a call to get started today!

-The post To SSL or Not to SSL: What is HTTPs and Why it Matters to You appeared first on Andromeda Technology Solutions.Another Chrome Extension Is Stealing Passwords Sep 18, 2018
+The post To SSL or Not to SSL: What is HTTPs and Why it Matters to You appeared first on Andromeda Technology Solutions.Your Company Laptop Was Stolen – Now What?
+May 29, 2018

 It’s another Tuesday in the airport, and you just cleared the TSA line and went to the pretzel shop for a quick bite before you catch your plane.
 You sit your laptop down to get a straw, and the next second…your laptop is gone.
 It’s not in sight, nor is the thief who stole it.

 At first you’re confused, then the confusion starts to fade away and you realize that this wasn’t just a personal laptop.
 It was your work computer and had company files, sensitive information and access to company data that definitely doesn’t belong in anyone else’s hands.

 But what do you do?

 What To Do When You Can’t Find Your Stolen Laptop

 Stolen Laptop Step 1: Get in touch with your IT team